IntelliProlog/IntelliProlog/Readme.md

 ### Setup
 1. Clone the repository
 2. Open the project in IntelliJ Idea
-3. Open the Gradle tab and run the `generateParser` task followed by the `generateLexer` task
+3. Open the Gradle tab and run the `initProject` task
+   * This will generate the parser and lexer files and compile source files
 4. Open the `Run/Debug Configurations` and add a new `Gradle` configuration with the following settings:
    * Name: `IntelliProlog`
    * Gradle project: `intelli-prolog-2`